allegro/allegro.tech/_posts/2019-03-15-why-allegro-ads-chose-typescript.md

 ## TypeScript, Flow?
 <img alt="TypeScript, Flow" src="/img/articles/2019-03-15-why-allegro-ads-chose-typescript/ts-vs-flow.png" />

 There are two competing solutions on the market: Flow and TypeScript.
-The first one comes from Facebook, guarantees support for React — the main Ads library on which we based the user interface.
+The first one comes from Facebook and guarantees support for React — the main Ads library on which we based the user interface.
 It is not a transpiler, and its only role is to check types.
 Its use requires an additional tool, e.g. [Babel](https://babeljs.io/).